Katherine M. Swift

 Kirkland & Ellis LLP, Chicago, Illinois, Associate, 2007-2008

-National counsel for Walgreens in nationwide litigation relating to the distribution and sale of prescription opioids, including hundreds of cases brought by states, cities, counties, tribes, and private parties seeking recovery in connection with the opioid abuse crisis.
-MDL in the Northern District of Ohio and numerous related state court cases.
+National counsel for Walgreens in nationwide litigation relating to the distribution and sale of prescription opioid medications, including over one thousand cases brought by states, cities, counties, tribes, and private parties seeking recovery in connection with the opioid abuse crisis.
+MDL in the Northern District of Ohio and a large number of related state-court cases.

 YAZ®/Yasmin® Personal Injury Litigation